thekoushik/life-sim-2d/README.md

 - Behavior system for controlling entity behavior
 - Genetic system
 - Camera movement with WASD keys
+- Forest like areas for food
+- Entities age and die
+- Click to spawn prey and food
+- Cascade movement for avoiding neighbors

 ## Requirements
 - Bevy 0.14.0